frkatona/ObsidianSync/Lab/MURI.md

 	 - mostly important that heating and cooling is fast, we can get to high temps
  - one slide on the lasing conditions (chamber, laser) and before and shot for the actual sample
  - then JP probably will be the one with all the characterization slides, but we can send the first XRD on a third slide and let Mike sort it out

+7/1 thoughts
+- work on scripting (ideally no labview, but maybe labview)
+	- visualize oscilloscope output in real time
+	- sync with a secondary input
+	- capture output a given time
+	- fit a blackbody to 4 points
 ### To-do
  - lab
 	 - [ ] Try lasing through acrylic in lab before buying full container